banchan86/bonsai_docs_roadmap/README.md

 # bonsai_docs_roadmap
-A repository for project ideas, roadmaps, and todos to enhance Bonsai documentation and outreach efforts.
+A repository for project ideas to enhance Bonsai documentation and outreach efforts.

 # Mindmap
 ```mermaid